OF HALDEN, IV

 We are the warriors, we are the cool!

-It’s Halden that’s clever and Swarrell’s the fool,
+It’s Halden that’s clever and Swarrell’s

 for the courage of Swarrell is quite miniscule!”